Friday, December 21, 2018

 Parsing a text file and importing values to MS Excel

 We can use Excel VBA script to analyze a text file for a specific purpose.
-In this example, I have a text file which contains a list of files and their details like name, date created, file size etc. This is an extraction of DIR command in dos prompt.
+In this example, I have a text file that contains a list of files and their details like name, date created, file size, etc. This is an extraction of DIR command in the dos prompt.
 I am trying to find a text string "CNT" in each line and if it is present then I will extract the name of the file and store that in the Excel Cell along with the date the is created.

 I have hardcoded the column here, you can modify it however you want.
 The first column will keep the name of the file and the second column will keep the file creation date.

 Dim fileLine As String

 r = 1

 While Not EOF(1)